 - Walking in circles

 High-field MRI of a dog’s brain with encephalitis.
 The arrows show ‘hyperintensity’ of the white matter on the left side of the screen.
 Also note that the ventricles (bright white) is asymmetrical.

 How Do We Diagnose Encephalitis in Dogs?

-First, we always need to do a neurological exam.
-Since other neurological conditions can cause similar symptoms, we need the exam and additional testing to help us narrow down possible causes.
+Encephalitis can be suspected based on age, breed, history, clinical signs, and a neurological examination.
+However, since other neurological conditions can cause similar symptoms, we need additional testing to help us narrow down possible causes.

 - An MRI is the best way to safely look at your dog's brain.
 This allows us to diagnose encephalitis and/or rule out other possible causes of your dog's symptoms.
-MRI will also tell us the extent and severity of the inflammation.
-Finally, it will also tell us if a spinal tap is possible/safe for your pet.
+MRI will also show us the extent and severity of the inflammation.
+Finally, MRI will tell us if a spinal tap is safe for your pet.

 - A CSF analysis (spinal tap) is often necessary in patients with signs compatible with encephalitis.
-We only perform a CSF analysis if absolutely necessary.
+With encephalitis the analysis may show an elevated nucleated cell count (pleocytosis) with increased protein levels.
+We will only perform a CSF analysis if absolutely necessary.

 Finding a Treatment

 Encephalitis is a serious condition.
 Our goal is to give pets with encephalitis the best chance at a longer life.
 We use medications to treat the inflammation and overactive immune system.
 Many dogs do very well with medications, while some will have relapses and need medications for an extended period of time, and others will not respond to medication at all.
 We will discuss the various options for treatment and prognosis with you in depth if we diagnose your pet with encephalitis.